Biden orders federal workers to get vaccinated or face testing, masks

 The directives are designed to spur vaccination by making life difficult for those who have refused the shots while setting the table for mandates in the private sector.

-Mr. Biden credited a “Republican administration” with developing the shots and applauded Senate Minority Leader Mitch McConnell and Alabama Gov. Kay Ivey for speaking up as rates lag in redder parts of the country.
+Mr. Biden credited a “Republican administration” with developing the shots and applauded Senate Minority Leader Mitch McConnell of Kentucky and Alabama Gov. Kay Ivey for speaking up as rates lag in redder parts of the country.

 “Vaccines are safe, highly effective.
 There’s nothing political about it,” Mr. Biden said.
 “With freedom comes responsibility.
-So please, exercise responsible judgment.”
+So please exercise responsible judgment.”

-But his plan drew fire from labor unions that don’t think their workers’ livelihoods should depend on getting the shots, signaling a high-profile fight over the mandates that cities, states and corporate America are deploying after pleas and incentives fell short.
+The president’s plan drew fire from labor unions that don’t think their workers’ livelihoods should depend on getting the shots, signaling a high-profile fight over mandates that cities, states and corporate America are deploying after pleas and incentives fell short.

-The American Postal Workers Union said it supports vaccinations but it is not the federal government’s role to require them.
-It also said vaccination and testing issues must be negotiated with the union.
+The American Postal Workers Union said it supports vaccinations but added that it is not the federal government’s role to require them.
+It said vaccination and testing issues must be negotiated with the union.

 The Professional Managers Association, which represents many IRS managers, pointed out that the vaccines aren’t fully approved by the Food and Drug Administration and that rules should be left to management’s discretion.

-“Consistent with vaccines for other illnesses, such as measles or influenza, PMA believes that agency leadership should have the discretion to determine whether any, some, or all of their staff must be vaccinated against COVID-19,” Executive Director Chad Hooper said.
+“Consistent with vaccines for other illnesses, such as measles or influenza, PMA believes that agency leadership should have the discretion to determine whether any, some or all of their staff must be vaccinated against COVID-19,” Executive Director Chad Hooper said.

-Sen. Ted Cruz, Texas Republican, slammed Mr. Biden’s announcement as “a slippery slope toward excessive government control,” though others welcomed the move.
+Sen. Ted Cruz, Texas Republican, said Mr. Biden’s announcement was “a slippery slope toward excessive government control,” though others welcomed the move.

 The International Federation of Professional and Technical Engineers, an AFL-CIO union that represents more than 25,000 workers at the Department of Justice, NASA and other agencies, said it supports a mandate as a way to keep workers safe.